ramdevmurali/BBC/README.md

 ## 1. Executive Summary

-This repository presents a systematic investigation into a real-world text classification problem, as outlined in the *** NLP Challenge.
-The project’s objective was not only to achieve high accuracy, but also to critically examine and justify the trade-offs between various modern NLP techniques, ranging from rapid baseline development to specialized fine-tuning.
+This repository documents a systematic case study into real-world text classification, using the public BBC News dataset as its foundation.
+The primary objective was not merely to achieve high classification accuracy, but to critically examine and justify the trade-offs between different NLP techniques—from rapid, zero-shot baselining to specialized, computationally intensive fine-tuning.
-The approach addresses all core requirements of the challenge, resulting in a model that achieves up to 98–100% accuracy on the primary classification task.
-The multi-stage methodology highlights careful model selection, iterative prototyping, performance optimization, and adherence to professional software engineering standards.
+The project's multi-stage methodology emphasizes robust software engineering principles, iterative prototyping, and performance optimization.
+This approach culminates in a fine-tuned model that achieves 98% accuracy on the classification task, but more importantly, it provides a critical analysis of this result, highlighting the risks of hyper-specialization and the importance of evaluating models for real-world generalization.

 ---